-As such, The Elite Athlete Centre and Hotel provides an highly economical solution to the live high, train low method and compliments the potential response with specially designed bedrooms and relaxation room that enhances sleep quality, as well as our nutrition lounge that enhances iron availability.
+The Elite Athlete Centre and Hotel provides a highly economical solution to the live high, train low method, allowing individualisation and optimisation of altitude exposure.
+This is complemented by our specially designed bedrooms and relaxation lounge that are specifically designed to enhance sleep quality, as well as our nutrition provision which is tailored to enhance iron availability.

 When properly planned into an athletes training programme, we’ve observed some fantastic performance gains after sleeping in hypoxic environments.
 To the point where we regularly travel globally to use such facilities, for numerous weeks at a time.
 As such, this facility at Loughborough University will be a huge benefit to GB athletes, it is the first of its kind in the UK, and will surpass the capabilities and comfort of all other facilities around the world.
 It will undoubtedly give us a real performance advantage over the rest of the world.